helnazsoltani/human-activity-recognition-in-smart-homes/README.md

 - Python 3.7.3
 - Required libraries for running EDA code: numpy, pandas, glob, time, datetime, matplotlib, seaborn, mpl_toolkits
 - Required libraries for running Machine Learning code: pandas, time, matplotlib, seaborn, sklearn, xgboost, imblearn
-- All codes have been running on AWS Sagemaker with 4CPUs.
+- All codes have been running on AWS Sagemaker with 4 CPUs.

 <a href="#Human-Activity-Recognition-in-Smart-Homes">Back to top</a>